dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

 the name of a setting?
 How would you know about it?
 Having to triple-check every single character of the config when something goes wrong is not a good prospect...
-Fortunately, you don't have to do that because DOSBox Staging can inform you if something went wrong.
-It does that via the *logs*, which is just a continuous stream of timestamped messages in a separate window.
+Fortunately, you don't have to do that because DOSBox Staging can inform you if something goes wrong.
+It does that via the *logs*, which are just a continuous stream of timestamped messages in a separate window.

 The behaviour of the log window is different on each platform:

 <h3>Windows</h3>

-The log window is opened by default when you start DOSBox Staging .
+The log window is opened by default when you start DOSBox Staging.
 You can hide the log window by passing the `-noconsole` argument to the DOSBox Staging executable.